latest nhpb_banner 1__compressed

 Outreach, information, and referrals are offered.
 It can help people learn about available services and assistance programs offered in Colorado, at the federal level, and locally.
 Outreach has another benefit of also identifying homebound or isolated people in need of help.

 The information and assistance program connects senior citizens, older persons, and families to non-profit community agencies.
+Or they can learn about financial help, grants and free money from the government for seniors over the age of 60 or 65 in Colorado.
 People can contact their local Area Agency on Aging office in Colorado for information on resources available for individuals 60 and over.

 Care Coordination involves a coordinator meeting with the senior.
 They will assess his or her needs and work with them to develop a service plan to meet those needs.
 Once services are signed up for and begin, a care coordinator can provide follow-up as well to ensure things are going well.